 Because Reynold’s Bridge Road would start life as a rental, and if it remained a rental for at least 12 months, the property, in the IRS’s eyes, would be an investment property rather than a dealer property.
-This means the property would qualify for long-term capital gains tax treatment, 1031 tax treatment, and installment sale tax treatment.
-In other words, we would keep more of what we earned, instead of having the government steal a big chunk of it away.
+This means this property would qualify for long-term capital gains tax treatment, 1031 tax treatment, and installment sale tax treatment.
+In other words, we would keep more of what we earned instead of having the government steal a big chunk of that away.

 In May 2017, we rented the property to a very nice couple.
 Monthly rent was $1,120 per month.
 At the same time, we gave them an Option to buy the property for $140,000 13 months later.
 We also agreed, if the tenants were in good standing and did what they promised, to Owner Finance the property to them.
 In other words, we’d be the bank.